Misconceptions about sexually transmitted diseases (STDs) can lead to confusion, negative stigmas, or misguided beliefs

 Genital herpes vs. ingrown hairs appears identical at first glance.
 A closer look can help you distinguish the two conditions.
 For instance, ingrown hairs occur in isolated regions while herpes resembles an outbreak.

 Ingrown hairs cause a single bump or sore.
 That’s because you have one hair growing in the wrong direction.
 Herpes can spread across your lips, mouth, genitals, or rectum, leaving a trail of lesions.

 If you have ingrown hair, you're unlikely to have pus build up inside the sore.
 The same does not apply to herpes.
 The virus can cause yellow discharge to erupt from lesions.

-While many people compare herpes to a pimple or ingrown hair, other conditions cause reddish bumps, too.
-They include bacterial vaginosis, yeast infections, bug bites, hemorrhoids, and genital warts.
+While many people compare herpes vs. a pimple or ingrown hair, other conditions cause reddish bumps, too.
+That includes bacterial vaginosis, yeast infections, bug bites, hemorrhoids, and genital warts.
 Getting a 10 panel STD test from Rapid STD Testing within two weeks of the outbreak can help provide clarity.

 Leaving herpes untreated can lead to complications if you do not receive proper treatment.
 For example, the virus may increase your chances of contracting other sexually transmitted infections.
 That includes pregnant mothers exposing their unborn child to herpes while giving birth.

 Some people experience severe bladder problems after contracting herpes.
 The virus causes inflammation in the urethra, making it challenging to urinate.
 Individuals may need a catheter to reopen their blocked urethra.